avjots/avi/README.md

 |Mathematics|53|
 |Physical Education|79|

 I recently enrolled in a course called 'Excel for Beginners' by Great Learning, which was recommended by my college.
-Through this course, I learned many new things about Excel.
+Through this course, I learned many new things, as well as various tricks and tips about Excel.
+I also received a certificate for successfully completing the course, which is as follows:

 ![Avjot_Singh_Dhaliwal20240722-72-1lcoi1m](https://github.com/user-attachments/assets/c92019f9-b258-41ec-9f28-ccd8c6e61772)